 Robinson saw the field plenty as a freshman, making an impact in 10 games.
 His most significant moment came when he sealed a win against UCLA with an interception off future NFL quarterback, Josh Rosen.
 What should have been a monumental moment for the freshman was an epiphany that changed his life path away from football.

 Robinson, one of the most conscious and intelligent individuals I've ever interviewed, lost his love for the game after spending a season in Tempe.
 Once he got a taste of the corporate side of college football, it drained his passion and caused him to go into depression.

-Once the season was over, Robinson began to research other options where his talents would be appreciated, but he knew his love and passion had faded.
-He didn't want to take away an opportunity from a kid that actually love the game and still had the passion for it.
+Once the season was over, Robinson began to research other options where his talents would be appreciated, but he knew his love and passion was fading.
+He didn't want to take away an opportunity from a kid that actually love the game and still had a passion for it.
 Along with finding out how college football can be so draining, he had a conscious makeover.
 No longer did he want to be used as a property for a corporation.
 He also became weary of the future of football with the discovery of CTE and focused on his health.
 Robinson went from transferring to completely walking away from the game of football.

-He says he still loves the sport of football and watches the game for the art but he does not miss playing in the NCAA.
+He says he still loves the sport of football and watches the game for the art, but he does not miss playing in the NCAA.
 Robinson is very vocal on his social media account about the hypocrisy of the NCAA.

 His newfound consciousness has moved him towards learning about life and financial security.
 He has a thick notebook of ideas he wishes will add value to the world one day.
-As a 20-year old kid, Robinson spends his time now as a Day Trader, trading currencies in the Forex market.
+As a 19-year old kid, Robinson spends his time now as a Day Trader, trading currencies in the Forex market.
 He wants to help college athletes become more aware of how to make money while playing college sports.
 His ultimate goal is to help those that are in impoverished areas and the dope boys.